We feel that it's important to outline the process so you can feel comfortable knowing what to expect.

 Is it necessary for the doctor to dilate my pupils?

-Pupil dilation is not always necessary.
+Examing the inside health of the eye can be an important part of an eye exam.
 The doctor will make this decision during your exam.
 If required, this painless process is like opening a door so the doctor can fully examine the retina.
 Dilation can also help detect diseases like diabetes, high blood pressure and macular degeneration.